juned101/mygithub/README.md

 # mygithub
-this is my first github
+this is my first git repository